-As everyone knows, Amsterdam is city of bikes.
-I actually read somewhere that there are more bikes than habitants and every year many bikes end up in the canal:)
+As everyone knows, Amsterdam is a city of bikes.
+I actually read somewhere that there are more bikes than habitats and every year many bikes end up in the canal:)

 Well, of course, the first thing to do was to find a bike.
-I joined many Facebook groups to find second hand bike.
-The decision to get second hand bike was made based on recommendations from colleagues who told me that the bikes are stolen all the time, so the worst bike better.
-It might not be stolen so fast 🙂
+I joined many Facebook groups to find a second-hand bike.
+The decision to get second-hand bike was made based on recommendations from colleagues who told me that the bikes are stolen all the time, so the worst bike better.
+It might not be stolen so fast.

-Anyway, I searched for bikes with handbrakes as I was not so sure about pedal brake.
-At the end I bought pedal break bike at the second hand market.
-I made a good deal 80e including two locks.
+Anyway, I searched for bikes with handbrakes as I was not so sure about the pedal brake.
+In the end, I bought a pedal break bike in the second-hand market.
+I made a good deal 80 EUR including two locks.

-I was so excited to use it next day to get to work.
-When I took my bike in the morning, of course my tire got flat :(so after one day from purchase I already had to go to the repair shop and pay to get the whole new tire for 40e.
-Let’s say that I did not check the bike properly when buying at the market as the tire was quite old.
-Well, first lesson learned.
+I was so excited to use it the next day to get to work.
+When I took my bike in the morning, of course, my tire got flat so after one day from purchase, I already had to go to the bike shop and pay to get the whole new tire for 40 EUR.

-Great!
 I did not have much choice so I got tools in the shop and ask my partner to help me to open it.
-At the end he managed and I had to invest another 50e in a new lock.
+In the end, he managed and I had to invest another 50 EUR in a new lock.

 Overall, within a month I already spend more money in the repair shop that to buy a new bike!